ganbuan/CyberNotebook/README.md

 ### POP3
 (Receiving Email)

-The <i>Post Office Protocol v3 (POP3)</i> allows the client to communicate with a mail server to retrieve email messages.
+The *Post Office Protocol v3 (POP3)* allows the client to communicate with a mail server to retrieve email messages.

 Some common POP3 commands include:
 + USER [username] - identifies the user